-- 14.1 Notwithstanding the provisions of sections 12.0 and 13.0 herein, nothing in these rules and regulations shall authorize a dental hygienist, certified dental assistant or dental assistant, to perform any of the following procedures or duties: - 1) Diagnosis and treatment planning; - 2) Surgical procedures on hard or soft tissue; - 3) Prescribing medications; - 4) Administering parenteral conscious sedation, and/or general anesthesia/ deep sedation; - 5) Administering inhalants or inhalation conscious sedation agents; - Taking impressions for models upon which full or partial dentures, or permanent crowns, bridges, inlays, onlays, posts and cores will be fabricated; - 7) Adjusting occlusion of fixed and removable prosthodontic appliances; - 8) Final cementation of permanent crowns, bridges, inlays, onlays and posts and cores; and insertion of final prosthesis. - 9) Condensing and carving restorative materials in teeth, except temporary restoratives; - 10) Placement or removal of bonded orthodontic attachments and/or cementation or removal of orthodontic bands; - 11) Placement of sutures; - 12) Exposure of radiographs without successful completion of a course in dental radiography which is offered by an education institution with a program accredited by the Commission on Dental Accreditation and which fulfills institutional requirements as set forth in section F.2.3 of the Rules and Regulations for the Control of Radiation (R23-1.3-RAD), Rhode Island Department of Health Office of Occupational and Radiological Health; - 13) Perform direct pulp capping procedures; - Orthodontic arch wire activation with the exception of minor adjustments to eliminate pain or discomfort; - 15) Flush root canal; - 16) Temporary wire ligation; and - 17) Use of a rotary instrument in the oral cavity unless licensed or certified under the provisions of the Act and the regulations herein.
-(See also section 13.1.2 (b) herein).
+- 14.1 Notwithstanding the provisions of §12.0 and §13.0 of these Regulations, nothing in these Regulations shall authorize a dental hygienist, certified dental assistant or dental assistant, to perform any of the following procedures or duties: - (1) Diagnosis and treatment planning; - (2) Surgical procedures on hard or soft tissue; - (3) Prescribing medications; - (4) Administering general anesthesia/deep sedation, moderate sedation and/or minimal sedation; - (5) Administering inhalants or inhalation conscious sedation agents.
+[Not applicable to dental hygienists licensed pursuant to §22.1.1 of these Regulations.]; - (6) Taking impressions for models upon which full or partial dentures, or permanent crowns, bridges, inlays, onlays, posts and cores will be fabricated; - (7) Adjusting occlusion of fixed and removable prosthodontic appliances; - (8) Final cementation of permanent crowns, bridges, inlays, onlays and posts and cores; and insertion of final prosthesis. - (9) Condensing and carving restorative materials in teeth, except temporary restoratives; - (10) Placement or removal of bonded orthodontic attachments and/or cementation or removal of orthodontic bands; - (11) Placement of sutures; - (12) Exposure of radiographs without successful completion of a course in dental radiography which is offered by an education institution with a program accredited by the Commission on Dental Accreditation and which fulfills institutional requirements as set forth in §F.2.3 of the Rules and Regulations for the Control of Radiation (R23-1.3-RAD), Rhode Island Department of Health Office of Facilities Regulation, Radiation Control Program; - (13) Perform direct pulp capping procedures; - (14) Orthodontic arch wire activation with the exception of minor adjustments to eliminate pain or discomfort; - (15) Flush root canal; - (16) Temporary wire ligation; and - (17) Use of a rotary instrument in the oral cavity unless licensed or certified under the provisions of the Act and these Regulations.
+(See also §13.1.2(b) of these Regulations).